 Having purpose is such a universal human experience, and yet, in my 14 years of employment history, I have found that many, if not a large majority, of my coworkers did not seek purpose.

 At least, not in their job.
-Your paycheck doesn’t have to be your purpose, (though for some, getting the paycheck is their purpose, as they value paying bills and providing for their family to be the utmost purposeful thing they could do–and I see you.
+Your paycheck doesn’t have to be your purpose, though some absolutely see providing for their family and paying bills as the utmost valuable thing they could do–and I see you.
 I am not driven that way, but I admire you.

-I met a cleaning lady from Venezuela who was dirt poor and barely spoke English, but she was so passionate about doing a good job as a janitor and getting to interact with people on a daily basis.
+I met a cleaning lady from Venezuela at my college who was dirt poor and barely spoke English, but she was so passionate about doing a good job as a janitor and getting to interact with people on a daily basis.
 She was a light in everyone’s life.
 She didn’t have a college degree, or a high school diploma, for that matter, but she loved what she did.
 She said that she loved doing this for the young people and being able to make a difference at the school.

-So, is it just finding something you’re good at and that you like?
-I think that’s important, too, but it’s still only part of the story.
+So, is it just finding something you’re good at then and like doing?
+I think that’s very important, too, but it’s still only part of the story.

-The important thing about finding purpose isn’t the prestige of the job, or the salary, or the level of education.
-It’s finding something that you feel passion for, that you feel you belong to.
+The important thing about finding purpose is finding something that you feel passion for, that you feel you belong to.
 It’s a cause, field, hobby, or industry that you feel needs you.
-It’s better for having you in it and you’re better for having it, too.
+It’s better for having you in it, and you’re better for having it, too.

-The amazing thing about not knowing what to do with your life is that you literally have all the options available to you!
-You can do whatever you want!
+The amazing thing about not knowing what to do with your life is that you can do whatever you want!
 It’s so freeing.
 You can write a book, write a movie, be a counselor; advocate for an oppressed, victimized, or minority group; work with kids, work with animals, work with the elderly, learn to make or build something, be crafty, be YOU.

 It can be your job.
-It can be your side hobby.
+It can be your side hustle.
 It can be on a volunteer basis.
 It can be your hobby that no one knows about but you.

 The best way to find out is to do.
 What do you care about?
 What gives you light?
 What are your values?
 Think about options that tick those boxes and find a way to incorporate it into your life.
 It may require a bit of sacrifice and rearranging of priorities, but it’s well worth it.
-I had to cut down on video games to make room for more writing.
+I had to cut down on video games to make time for working out and writing.
 I do not regret it.
 We make time for the things we care about most.
 This is worth the space on your agenda!

 Have you found a purpose in life?
 How did you know?